BCAppsLimited/StreetAs/context-sensitive-help.md

 The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Contact Card

+The address fields on the **Communication** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Customer Bank Account Card

+The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Customer Card

 There are some extra fields on the customer card.
 Deal with it